Spirent/iTest-assets/Libraries/DUTs/Community/di_Juniper_JUNOS/README.md

 ------------ | -------------
 lsp_name | Name of label switched path to modify priority | e.g. 5 5
-delConf | If changed from default, will remove LSP priority path_type_name | Can be:  primary/secondary <path_name>
+delConf | If changed from default, will remove LSP priority<br>
+path_type_name | Can be:  primary/secondary <path_name>
 ### CheckInterfaceUp
 Returns a block JSON string.